pyinstaller/pyinstaller/doc/source/Manual.rst

                 [('README', '/my/project/readme', 'DATA')], ...)

 This adds one tuple to the ``a.binaries`` TOC.
-However, COLLECT class takes a variable-length list of arguments, so it is possible to just append a list of one tuple to the argument list::
+However, the COLLECT class takes a variable-length list of arguments, so it is possible to just append a list of one tuple to the argument list::

       collect = COLLECT(a.binaries,